ersiver/Newsster/README.md

 <img src="/previews/screenshot_4.png" width="33%"/> <img src="/previews/screenshot_5.png" width="33%"/>

 ## Open API
-Newsster uses the [NewsApi] for constructing RESTful API.
-Obtain your free API_KEY: https://newsapi.org/register and paste it to the Constants file to try the app.
+Newsster uses the NewsApi for constructing RESTful API.
+Obtain your free API_KEY [NewsApi](https://newsapi.org/register) and paste it to the Constants file to try the app.